 - Behavior support

-- How they can help get their foster pet adopted
+- How they can help get their foster pets adopted

 - Ask local businesses to foster an animal.

-- Convert citizens who find a stray animal into foster volunteers.
+- Convert community members who find stray animals into foster volunteers.

 - Contact local civic groups and ask them to share information about fostering with their members.

-- Provide connectivity for the foster families to your organization and to each other:
+Provide connectivity for the foster volunteers to your organization and to each other:

 - Gather photos and videos from foster caregivers to promote the animals for adoption.

-- Create a closed Facebook group for foster caregivers to connect with each other.
+- Create a closed communications group for foster caregivers to connect with each other.